Growing Hostas

 Hosta is a herbaceous perennial, which means it will die back in autumn to bare earth with new growth emerging in spring, quite late around May time.
 Although the earth looks bare over winter with nothing to be seen, Hosta returns reliably each year.

-Hostas are grown for their impressive foliage, which is very varied both in size and colour.
+Hostas are grown for their impressive foliage, which varies in size and colour.
 There are Hostas with bright green leaves, striped leaves, grey and blue leaves, gold and green and all different shades of green.
 Hosta vary in size, some are only a few centimetres ranging up to giant Hostas, which can grow up to a metre across and which make a dramatic statement in a border.

 In terms of leaf colour, most Hostas grow best planted in semi shade.
 The general rule is that gold and yellow-leaved Hostas will tolerate more sunny conditions; those with green, blue and white leaves are better in shady areas.
-Hostas mix well in borders, but also make a bold statement when planted on their own, especially in a large container.
-When planting a Hosta, remember its eventual size and leaf shape because some Hostas grow very large and can congest a border.
+When you are deciding where to plant a Hosta, consider its eventual size and leaf shape.
+Some Hostas can grow very large and can congest a border.
 Too close and the Hosta will over shadow anything nearby, although if it's also a shade loving plant, the combination may work.
 I have found the common spotted orchid quietly growing in the shade under the leaves of a large Hosta.

 Where to plant Hostas

-If the only spot in your garden for the Hosta has sun, avoid the midday /early afternoon, particularly because in a hot summer the leaves can scorch if there is too much sun.
-The Hosta in the image is mature and fills a large part of a border, spilling over a wall.
+If the only spot in your garden for the Hosta is sunny try to avoid the midday /early afternoon.
+In a hot summer, the leaves can scorch if there is too much sun.

 Hostas are not grown for their flowers, although they do flower in the summer.
 The flowers are spikes of blue or white and not terribly attractive and can become quite ragged not long after flowering.
 There is a gardening school of thought which recommends pruning off the flowers, so that the plant puts its energies into foliage.